vaibhavsinhacs/General-Programming-Questions/README.md

-# This repository contains CAAS Coding Assignments 2020

-## Assignment 1
+## This repository contains some basic progras which will be helpful for beginners

-Q.1.
-Program to find the GCD of n numbers.
+1. Program to find the GCD of n numbers.

-Q.2.
-Program to print nth Fibonacci number.
+2. Program to print nth Fibonacci number.

-Q.3.
-Program to print nth prime number.
+3. Program to print nth prime number.

-Q.4.
-Program to find the sum of the prime factors of a number.
+4. Program to find the sum of the prime factors of a number.

-Q.5.
-Program to print first n non-Fibonacci numbers.
+5. Program to print first n non-Fibonacci numbers.

-Q.6.
-Program to convert a number from decimal to binary.
+6. Program to convert a number from decimal to binary.

-Q.7.
-Program to check whether a number is a Harshad number or not.
+7. Program to check whether a number is a Harshad number or not.